Homeowner Applicant

 What is inadequate housing?

 There is no single definition.
-It could be housing with little or no insulation, lots of people crowded into a small space, structural problems, neighborhood problems, or housing that is too expensive for one’s budget.
-One key question to ask yourself is “Would other people choose to live here in these conditions?”
+It could be housing with little or no insulation, lots of people crowded into a small space, structural problems, safety concerns, or housing that is too expensive for one’s budget.

-What do I count in figuring my income?
+What do I count in determining my income?

-All forms of income are included when figuring your income.
-You can count Child Support (if you receive it regularly), Food Stamps, and government payments in addition to W-2 wages and self-employment income.
+All forms of income are included when determining income.
+You may count Child Support and government payments in addition to W-2 wages and self-employment income.

 How can I earn sweat equity hours?

-Most sweat equity hours are earned by working at construction sites.
-Additional hours can be earned by volunteering time at a local nonprofit organization.
+Most sweat equity hours are earned by working at the build sites.
+Additional hours may be earned by volunteering time at the Restore or other approved local nonprofit organizations.

 How much is the down payment for a Habitat house?

-Upon Board approval of your application, a $50 deposit is needed.
-Before you close on your house, a $500 down payment must be made.
+Upon Board approval of your application, a $50 deposit is required.
+At closing, a $500 down payment must be made.

 Who pays to build each house?